 I just got an Instant Pot last month, and it has been like a whole new world opened up.
 I couldn’t believe it.
 I saw an awesome Pressure Cooker BBQ Ribs recipe over on Our Best Bites, and knew that I had a plan for Sunday dinner.

 Our Sunday dinners are huge.
-With just our own family and our immediate family there’s almost 20 people to feed.
+With just our own family and our immediate family, there are almost 20 people to feed.
 No matter what you make, feeding that many people is an undertaking.
-With the Instant Pot, I was able to do 6 racks of ribs in about an hour and a half, and most of that was passive cooking time.
+With the Instant Pot, I was able to do 6 racks of ribs in about an hour and a half, and most of that was the passive cooking time.
 That’s amazing.

 When I’m cooking for that kind of a crowd, I like to do as much of it the day before as humanly possible.
 That leaves me free to do last minute cleaning, side dishes, and oh yeah.
 Actually visiting with my guests on the day of the BBQ.

 I had my husband fire up the grill for these, get a bit of a char on them, and then we served them with my mother-in-law’s homemade potato salad, chips, and a green salad with my Greek Freak Salad Dressing.